r3kapig/writeup/20200507-De1taCTF-BroadcastTest/README.md

 # BroadcastTest
 ## background
-We can reverse the apk and find it only have 4 classes: `MainActivity$Message` and `Receiver`1-3.

-and `MainActivity$Message` implement from Parcelable class.
+We reverse the apk and find out that we only have 4 classes: `MainActivity$Message`, `Receiver`1-3. and `MainActivity$Message` implement from Parcelable class.

-`Receiver1` is expoted.
+`Receiver1` is exported.
 It receive global broadcast and send the bundle to `Receiver2`.

-`Receiver2` and `Recevier3` isn't expoted, so they can only receive broadcasts from this apk.
+`Receiver2` and `Recevier3` isn't exported, so they can only receive broadcasts from this apk.

 The procedure is